DiegoRM7/Racing-Zone-Marketplace/README.md

   * A create page to create a car post that the user is selling and edit info from the selling stand point.

-  * You pick a sports / supercar to create from API: each have a certain amount of hp and weight
+  * You pick a sports / super car to create from API: each have a certain amount of hp and weight
     * Mclaren
     * Lamborghini
     * Ferrari